 Behind the cladding panels and boards stood two shells made of sturdy timber freight pallets.
 Between the shells and below the roof, a structural frame of conventional scaffolding poles could be glimpsed.
 Admittedly, these poles were not discarded but supplied and erected by a mainstream contractor.
-They gave a failsafe support to an occupied building, as demanded by Southwark Council Building Control.
+They provided a failsafe support to an occupied building, as demanded by Southwark Council Building Control.
 In a similar vein, fire officers called for the internal timber linings to be sprayed with an intumescent fireproof finish.

 We provided the structural engineering inspiration for the project which unlocked the competing aspirations of public safety, a functional space and a desire for the entire construction to be improvised on site, subject to whatever was donated to the project.
 The act of construction itself was a piece of public theatre too.